 We envision a world where corporate lobbying drives positive social change, fully aligned with human rights and environmental principles.
 In this future, influence is transparent, backdoor lobbying is exposed, and companies advocate openly for laws that protect people and planet.

 Social LobbyMap is a data platform that assesses corporate lobbying on human rights and labour standards against a range of recognised international standards.
-The project aims to provide independent research, assessment and scoring on social policy engagement from two types of entities: companies and industry associations.
+The project aims to provide independent research, assessment and scoring on social policy engagement from two types of entities: companies and trade associations.

 It’s designed for investors, civil society organisations, researchers, journalists, and policymakers — anyone interested in understanding how corporate influence shapes regulation and rights.